Pushing search engines forward with Meilisearch and Bump.sh

-Github is not optimized to follow changes and crucial elements like naming in the API could become easily complex to handle.
+GitHub is not optimized to follow changes and crucial elements, like naming in the API, which can quickly become complex to handle.

 Keeping the OpenAPI Spec updated and accessible is a big priority for everyone.
-They quickly realized that developing such a rich and dense API could be a challenge to maintain: GitHub is not optimized to follow changes and crucial elements like naming in the API could become easily complex to handle.
+They quickly realized that developing such a rich and dense API could be a challenge to maintain: GitHub is not optimized to follow changes and crucial elements, like naming in the API, which can quickly become complex to handle.

-Guillaume started to look for solutions and looked on Twitter for other teams experiencing the same situation.
-Sébastien, Bump’s CEO, reached him in DM and offered to talk a bit about the problems Meilisearch was trying to solve.
-And we, of course, kept the original tweet.
+Guillaume started searching for solutions and looked on Twitter for other teams experiencing the same situation.
+Sébastien, CEO of Bump.sh, reached out him in DM and offered to talk a bit about the problems Meilisearch was trying to solve.
+And we, of course, kept the original tweet:

-Starting with Bump was a fluid process: a few minutes for the onboarding and you can start uploading your first specs and working with Bump.
+Starting with Bump.sh was a fluid process: a quick onboarding gets you to upload your first specs.

-One of the main issues for Guillaume and his team was to immediately see the spec changes to track, document and fix them if required.
-Bump naturally merged with their daily processes and quickly became an automatism within the team, thanks to the GitHub action integrations.
+One of the main objectives for Guillaume and his team was to immediately see the spec changes to track, document and fix them if required.
+Bump.sh naturally merged with their daily processes and quickly became an automatism within the team, thanks to the GitHub action integrations.

-Bump was still pretty “young” at this time and product updates were already released on a daily basis (and we never stopped).
-Guillaume sincerely appreciated that he could share feedback and discuss with Bump’s team the features and changes that make sense to him and his own team.
-He felt that he wasn’t “just” a customer but way more than that, a voice heard and understood.
-It was the kind of partnership he didn’t experience a lot before Bump.
+Back then, Bump.sh product updates were already released on a daily basis (they still are).
+Guillaume sincerely appreciated that he could share feedback and discuss with our team about the features and changes that made sense to him and his team.
+He felt that he wasn’t “just” a customer.
+Way more than that, his voice was heard and understood.
+It was a kind of partnership he didn’t experience a lot before Bump.sh.

-He has obviously his own “feature requests list” in mind, but he’s not worried to see them coming on Bump: he sees that updates are released regularly, and that the team listens and tries to build the best product possible.
-And he saw himself how Meilisearch was able to benefit to Bump.
+He has obviously his own “feature requests list” in mind, but he’s not worried to see them coming on Bump.sh: he sees that updates are released regularly, and that the team listens and tries to build the best product possible.
+And he saw himself how Meilisearch was able to benefit to Bump.sh.

-We care a lot about our relationship with Guillaume and his team here at Bump.
-Their feedback and the talks helped us build a better, stronger Bump.
-We’re committed and proud to support projects, teams, and communities worldwide with their API ecosystems, and we can’t wait to show you what’s coming up next.
+We care a lot about our relationship with Guillaume and his team here at Bump.sh.
+Their feedback and the talks helped us build a better, stronger tool.
+We’re committed and proud to supporting projects, teams, and communities worldwide with their API ecosystems, and we can’t wait to show you what’s coming up next.